apache/doris-operator/doc/disaggregated_cluster_api.md

 </em>
 </td>
 <td>
-<p>Image is the be of Disaggregated docker image to deploy. please reference the selectdb repository to find.</p>
+<p>Image is the Disaggregated docker image to deploy. please reference the selectdb repository to find.</p>
 </td>
 </tr>
 <tr>